abdoulayeYATERA/bash_navigator/README.md

        bash_navigator is a tool to jump quickly in your bash navigation history
        IMPORTANT!
 Each shell instance has its own navigation history by default.

+ARGUMENTS
+        -s (--single-nav-hist) : share the same navigation history beetween all your shell instances

 SYNOPSIS
         bb [delta]
         bbb